Topological generation of special linear groups: Variations on the main theorem

-The second statement is a well-known linear algebra exercise. \begin{lemma} Let $C_1, C_2$ be quadratic conjugacy classes of $G=SL_n(k)$, and $V$ be the natural module for $G$.
-If dim $V>2$, then every tuple $\omega\in\Omega$ generates a reducible subgroup of $V$. \end{lemma} \begin{proof} See for instance Lemma 11.1 in \cite{zalesski} \end{proof}

-\subsection{Variations on the main theorem}
+\section{Variations on the main theorem}

-In the statement of Theorem 1.1 it was assumed that $SL_n(k)$ was defined over an uncountable algebraically closed field.
-However once topological generation has been proved over uncountable fields, analogous results can be recovered under much weaker hypothesis on $k$.
-For instance in characteristic $p=0$, the result holds over any field.
+In the statement of Theorem 1.1 it is assumed that $k$ is defined over an uncountable algebraically closed field.
+However once topological generation has been established over uncountable fields, more general results can be recovered under weaker hypotheses on $k$.

-\begin{corollary} Let $C_1,...,C_e$ be noncentral conjugacy classes of the algebraic group $G=SL_n(k)$, with $k$ a field of characteristic zero, and $n\geq3$.
-Assume
+\begin{lemma} Let $C_1,\ldots,C_e$ be noncentral conjugacy classes of a simply connected simple algebraic group $G$ defined over a field $k$ of characteristic zero.
+If there is a tuple $\omega\in\Omega$ topologically generating $G$, then an open dense subset of tuples in $\Omega$ topologically generates $G$. \end{lemma}